srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 </div>
 ///

-The `ExternalName` services are used to provide DNS resolution for the lab nodes.
-They are not accessible from outside the cluster, but they can be used by other pods in the same namespace to resolve the lab nodes' names to their IPs.

-For instance, the pods in the `c9s-vlan` namespace can resolve the `srl1` node's name to its IP.
-This enables name resolution workflow similar to what you'd have in a regular containerlab deployment.

-### Pod Shell
+### Pod shell

-Load Balancer makes it easy to get external access to the lab nodes, but don't panic if for whatever reason you can't install one.
-It is still possible to access the nodes without LB!
+Load Balancer makes it easy to get external access to the lab nodes, but don't panic if for whatever reason you can't have one.
+It is still possible to access the nodes without the load balancer and external IP addresses using various techniques.
+One of them is to enter the pod's shell and from there log in the running lab node.

-For example, to access `srl1` lab node in our k8s cluster we may leverage `kubectl exec` command to get to the shell of the pod that runs `srl1` node.
+For example, to access `srl1` lab node in our k8s cluster we can leverage `kubectl exec` command to get to the shell of the pod that runs `srl1` node.

 /// note
 You may have a stellar experience with [`k9s` project](https://k9scli.io/) that offers a terminal UI to interact with k8s clusters.
 It is a great tool to have in your toolbox.